alariclg/ygo-stream-tool/README.md

 # YU-GI-OH!
 Streamer Tool

-## File are saved in a 'assets' folder installation folder.
+## File are saved in an 'assets' folder installation folder.

 Install the project where you want to.